 To do so, click on the canvas icon in the “Insert” menu and select “Insert from my computer”.

 Select the image you want to use and the plane you want to apply the canvas on.
+You can now drag the image around and change the scale if needed.

 Once your canvas is applied, create a sketch on the same plane as the canvas and use the “spline” and “line” tools to copy your image.